gstyliaris/gstyliaris/content/authors/admin/_index.md

 ---

-I am a post-doc in the group of [Ignacio Cirac](https://www.mpq.mpg.de/6497409/prof-dr-ignacio-cirac) at [MPQ](https://www.mpq.mpg.de/en) in Munich.

-From September 2025, I will be an **[MCQST START Fellow](https://www.mcqst.de/support/start-fellowship/)** hosted at MPQ.
+I am a [START Fellow](https://www.mcqst.de/support/start-fellowship/), supported by an MCQST starting grant to establish an independent research group.
+I am hosted at the [Max Plank Institute for Quantum Optics](https://www.mpq.mpg.de/en) in the [Theory Division](https://www.mpq-theory.de/), led by [Ignacio Cirac](https://www.mpq.mpg.de/6497409/prof-dr-ignacio-cirac).

 I am a theoretical physicist working on the interface of **quantum information theory** and **many-body physics**.